Penna River: Kadapa

 The Penna gains the volume but loses stream by the time it crosses Palakondalu and enters Kadapa district of Andhra Pradesh.
 It regains the stream in district after meeting many tributaries including Chitravati, Bahuda, Papagni, Kunderu, Sagileru and Cheyyeru and flows near the towns like Kodur, Jammalamadugu, Proddatur, Kamalapuram and Siddhavattam.

 The Penna meets its major tributary Chitravati at Gandalur near the Gandikota at 336 km from its source.
 The Chitravati rises near the Chikballapur town in the Chikballapur district of Karnataka and traverses 218 km in northeast direction in Kolar, Anantapur and Cuddapah districts before joining the Penna on the right bank.
 The Penna river forces through Gandikota gorge and flows east through a gap in the Eastern Ghats to go to the plains of Coastal Andhra.

 The rivers Papagni and Kunderu meets the Penna near Kamalapuram.
 The Papagni river rises near Sidlaghatta town in Kolar district of Karnataka and traverses 205 km before joining the Penna on the right bank.
 The Kunderu river rises in Kurnool district of Andhra Pradesh and travels 205 km before joining the Penna on the left bank.

 The Penna river continues in southeastern direction and cuts across the Nallamala hills.
 The river meets sagileru and turns east.
 The Sagileru rises in Prakasam district and flows south to meet the Penna.
 The Penna river meets Cheyyeru at Boyanapalli and Gundlamada near the Sidhout on the right bank.
-The Cheyyeru river is formed by the confluence of the rivers Bahuda and Puncha that originate in the Chittoor district of Andhra Pradesh.
+The Cheyyeru river is formed by the confluence of the rivers Bahuda and Pincha that originate in the Chittoor district of Andhra Pradesh.
 The two streams join at Rayavaram and flows towards north for 87 km before joining the Penna.